Dickinson College: Hat Societies

 Dickinson College has four Hat Societies on its campus.
 This name is given by the distinctive hats members wear on campus.
 To gain admittance into a hat society, one is "tapped" as a junior by current senior members to then serve as a member during his or her senior year.
 The induction ceremony is known as a tapping ceremony.
 While membership criteria differ amongst the organizations, overall character, and general campus leadership are major requirements for membership in any of the organizations.

 Alumni

-Notable alumni of Dickinson College include Chief Justice of the United States Roger B. Taney (1795); President of the United States James Buchanan (1809); Thomas Nelson Conrad (1857), the third president of Virginia Tech; John Goucher (1868), the founder of Goucher College; Baseball Hall of Fame pitcher Chief Bender (1902); former chief of the Strategic Air Command of the United States Air Force (SAC) Richard H. Ellis (1941); baseball executive Andy MacPhail (1976).
+Notable alumni of Dickinson College include Chief Justice of the United States Roger B. Taney (1795); President of the United States James Buchanan (1809); Thomas Nelson Conrad (1857), the third president of Virginia Tech; John Goucher (1868), the founder of Goucher College; Baseball Hall of Fame pitcher Chief Bender (1902); former chief of the Strategic Air Command of the United States Air Force (SAC) Richard H. Ellis (1941); baseball executive Andy MacPhail (1976); Teddy Bennett (2013); Adam Grandiciel, frontman and principle songwriter of rock band The War on Drugs.

+Presidents

+The following persons have served as president of Dickinson College: